Mrivu/ForageTool/README.md

 ### Hidden
 This plant is not found in the catalogue, unless the user has admin status.
 ### Secret
-This plant's critical information is hidden until the user finds one.
+This plants critical information is hidden until the user finds one.

 ## Admin console
 The admin console is only accessible if you run the application locally using your own database.
 The documentation is placed within.